 The standard shall support configurable TDD frame configuration including:

-Configuration of the downlink subframe duration
+The Configuration of the downlink subframe duration

 The Configuration of the uplink subframe duration

 The duration of the transmit to receive and the receive to transmit gap durations.

 The standard shall support a range of TDD frame durations consistent with throughput, latency, frequency utilization and overhead requirements defined in this document.